Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 7. If desired, enter any other relevant fixed posting information in the corresponding fields.

 8. Click the [POST] button.
     The fixed posting is posted.
 The notice *Posted* is displayed in the upper left corner of the window.
-The created fixed posting is displayed in the *Fixed postings &ndash; Batch* window.
+The created fixed posting is displayed in the *Fixed postings &ndash; Batch "Batch name"* window.

     ![Fixed posting added](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/FixedBookingAdded.png "[Fixed posting added]")